kaazing/java.client/README.md

 # About this Project

-The amqp.client.java is an implementation of AMQP 0-9-1 protocol over WebSocket [RFC-6455] (https://tools.ietf.org/html/rfc6455) in Java.
+amqp.client.java is an implementation of AMQP 0-9-1 protocol over WebSocket [RFC-6455] (https://tools.ietf.org/html/rfc6455) in Java.

 # Building this Project